Welcome to the Faculty of Global Communications

 Dean of Faculty of Global Communications

-The Faculty of Global Communications aims to develop students' communication capability, which is essential for working in the globalized world that has been changing in an integrated manner beyond national boundaries.
-For developing this capability, we focus on languages, knowledge, and practice as the three key elements of learning.
+The Faculty of Global Communications aims to develop every student's communication capability, which is essential for living a productive life in the globalized world that has been changing in an integrated manner beyond national boundaries.
+For developing this capability, we focus on languages, knowledge, and experience as the three key elements of learning.

-Languages include English and other foreign languages, Japanese used for work, and basic computer skills.
-It is impossible to communicate with others for work purposes without acquiring languages sufficiently.
-However, you cannot truly communicate with others just by exchanging words.
+Languages include English and other foreign languages, and Japanese used for study and work.
+It is impossible to communicate well with others without acquiring languages sufficiently.
+However, you cannot communicate enough well with others just by exchanging words.
 Such communications also require knowledge which is acquired by learning broadly about societies and cultures in the world.
-It is based on knowledge that you can use languages logically and make what you say meaningful.
-To acquire communication skills, you also need to accumulate the experience of communicating with others, which is enabled by practice.
-We provide students with various practical opportunities to develop communication skills that are needed for being globally competitive.
-They include fieldworks outside the classroom, which are conducted by taking advantage of the location of the campus in the center of Tokyo, intensive, experience-based classes and seminar class activities that are given and carried out away from Tokyo, and various international experience programs.
+It is based on this kind of knowledge that you can use languages logically and make what you say meaningful.
+To acquire communication skills, you also need to accumulate the experience of communicating with others, which is enabled by experience.
+We provide students with various practical opportunities to develop communication skills that are needed for being globally productive.
+They include fieldworks outside the classroom, which are conducted by taking advantage of the location of the campus in the center of Tokyo and various international experience programs.

-While both departments have specific courses, students are not divided into courses until their third year.
-This means they have plenty of time to think which course to take.
-The departments also give seminar classes, in which each student is taught by the same faculty member in their third and fourth years consecutively.
-In these classes, students receive intellectual training repeatedly, in which they select specific topics, raise questions by themselves, and look for answers through discussions and presentations.
+In both departments, students make progress step by step in their study from the basic level.
+They are expected to think which course to take before they start studies at advanced levels.
+The departments also give seminar classes, in which each student studies together with the same other students in their third and fourth years consecutively.
+In these classes, students receive intellectual training repeatedly, in which they select specific topics that interest them, raise questions by themselves, and look for answers through discussions and presentations.
 The Department of Global Communications is recommended for students who desire to learn about cultures and societies in the world.
-The Department of English Communications is intended for those who desire to improve their English proficiency.
-Do you make patient efforts if you are given opportunities to do so?
+The Department of English Communications is intended for those who desire to enhance their English proficiency and to learn about the English and American literature, the English language, and the characteristic communicative style of the native English-speakers.
+Do you make diligent efforts if you are given opportunities to do so?
 At the Faculty of Global Communications, we are willing and ready to find such opportunities for you.